microsoft/ODBC-Specification/ODBC 4.0.md

     -   `ColumnNumber` is the number of the column to be bound
     -   `TargetType` is the type of the column
-    -   `TargetValuePtr`, `BufferLength`, and `StrLen_or_IndPtr` are the buffer, length and indicator for the bound value Binding a column automatically sets the `SQL_DESC_DATA_AT_FETCH` value to `SQL_FALSE`.
+    -   `TargetValuePtr`, `BufferLength`, and `StrLen_or_IndPtr` are the buffer, length and indicator for the bound value

+    Binding a column automatically sets the `SQL_DESC_DATA_AT_FETCH` value to `SQL_FALSE`.

-2. For each column to be retrieved at fetch time, the application calls SQLDescField, specifying `SQL_DESC_DATA_AT_FETCH` with a value of `SQL_TRUE`.
+2. For each column to be retrieved at fetch time, the application calls SQLSetDescField, specifying `SQL_DESC_DATA_AT_FETCH` with a value of `SQL_TRUE`.
 Setting `SQL_DESC_DATA_AT_FETCH` to `SQL_TRUE` for a column automatically unbinds the column by setting the `TargetValuePtr` to null.

 3. App calls SQLFetch/SQLFetchScroll
     -   Driver begins populating the bindings
     -   Driver returns `SQL_DATA_AVAILABLE` return code from SQLFetch/SQLFetchScroll
-        1. Calling SQLFetch or SQLFetchScroll in a data-available state results in a function sequence error.
-        2. Calling SQLCloseCursor (or SQLFreeStmt(SQL_CLOSE)) cancels the fetch operation and closes the cursor.
+        - Calling SQLCloseCursor (or SQLFreeStmt(SQL_CLOSE)) cancels the fetch operation and closes the cursor.

 4. App calls SQLNextColumn to find out which column is available.
 Applications must not assume that the columns are returned in any particular order.
     -   Driver returns the ordinal of the available column
     -   For rowset sizes greater than 1, the row for which the column is available can be determined through the `SQL_ATTR_ROWS_FETCHED_PTR` statement attribute.
 The client cannot assume that rows prior to the current value of `SQL_ATTR_ROWS_FETCHED_PTR` are complete until the entire fetch sequence has completed until the initial fetch or a subsequent call to SQLNextColumn returns a value other than `SQL_DATA_AVAILABLE`.
-	- The following operations are valid in a `SQL_DATA_AVAILABLE` state are.
-Any other operation on a statement handle in the `SQL_DATA_AVAILABLE` case results in a function sequence error.
+	- The following operations are valid in a `SQL_DATA_AVAILABLE` state.
+For any other operations on a statement handle in the `SQL_DATA_AVAILABLE` case, the DM returns HY010, function sequence error.
-		- Changing binding information for the current column
+		- Changing binding information in the ARD for the current column*
-		- Calling SQLGetData for the current column (if not structured or a nested collection)
+		- Calling SQLGetData for the current column* (if not structured or a nested collection)
-		- Calling SQLGetNestedHandle for the current column (if structured or a nested collection)
+		- Calling SQLGetNestedHandle for the current column* (if structured or a nested collection)
-		- Attempting to fetch from a nested handle associated with the current column
+		- Attempting to fetch from a nested handle associated with the current column*
 		- Calling SQLCloseCursor
 		- Calling SQLNextColumn
 		- Calling SQLFetch/SQLFetchScroll
 		- Calling SQLDescribeCol/SQLGetDescField/SQLGetDescRecord

+	    *The Driver Manager returns SQLState 07009, Invalid descriptor index, if the application attempts to call SQLBindCol, SQLSetDescField, SQLSetDescRecord in the DATA_AVAILABLE case for a column other than the current column, or if SQLGetData or SQLGetNestedHandle is called and the driver does not support SQL_GD_ANY_ORDER.

 5. If rowset size is 1, the app can update the binding information for the current column only, which will used in the next call to SQLFetch/SQLFetchScroll.